dannylukmana/chat-app-realtime-react/README.md

 This is a starter project combining a Ruby on Rails backend with a React.js frontend.
 This setup is useful for building modern web applications with a clear separation between frontend and backend.

+"React Action Cable Chat App Basics With WebSockets" refers to building a real-time chat application using React as the frontend and Ruby on Rails 7 as the backend, with WebSockets facilitating live communication.

+**Key Components**:
+  **1. React Frontend**: React is used to build the user interface, handling the rendering of messages, chat input, and user interactions in real-time.

+  **2. Ruby on Rails 7 Backend**: Rails 7 comes with built-in support for WebSockets via Action Cable, which allows real-time, bi-directional communication between the server and the client.
+Action Cable is   responsible for managing WebSocket connections, broadcasting messages, and ensuring communication between clients happens instantly.

+  **3. WebSockets**: WebSockets provide full-duplex communication channels over a single TCP connection, enabling live data streaming between the client and the server without frequent HTTP requests.
+This makes it ideal for chat applications, where messages are transmitted instantly as users send them.

+  **4. Action Cable**: This is a framework that integrates WebSocket connections into Rails, allowing Rails to handle multiple real-time connections.
+It enables chat messages to be broadcast in real time to all connected users.

+**Basic Flow**:
+- When a user sends a message, the message is transmitted to the server using WebSockets.
+- The server, using Action Cable, broadcasts the message to all subscribed clients.
+- React listens for these messages and updates the chat interface instantly without page reloads.

+This combination of React, Rails 7, WebSockets, and Action Cable is commonly used to build efficient, modern real-time applications, particularly chat systems.

 Before you begin, ensure you have met the following requirements:

 - **Ruby** (version 3.3.3)